erizov/Professor/semester_04/lecture_15_testing_patterns/unit_testing/school.en.md

 ## Simple Explanation

-Unit Testing is an algorithm used to solve specific problems in computer science.
+Unit Testing is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- automated data quality testing in ETL processes;
-- validating schema and data types before loading;
+- solving practical programming problems;
-- checking business rules and integrity constraints;
+- optimizing application and system performance;
-- regression testing for data;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of unit testing:
+Consider a specific example of how unit testing works:

-1. Data preparation: input data for unit testing (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of unit testing to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions